Looking for GMAT Sentence Completion practice? Look no further! Check out this post for some GMAT SC Grammar practice questions.

 “Fred wrote to Congress to complain about this policy nearly four months before Silvia ____________” What we want to say is — Fred wrote to Congress, and Silvia also wrote to Congress, but Fred did what he did before Silvia did what she did.
 The question is — how do we end that sentence eloquently […]

 First, a hard Sentence Correct for practice.
 1 The term “Immaculate Conception”, a doctrine that the Roman Catholic Church formally proclaimed in 1854, not referring to the conception of Jesus, which, according to Christianity, occurred miraculously despite his mother Mary being a virgin, but to the conception of Mary in the womb of her mother, […]

-Friends, Romans, countrymen: it is time to learn about appositive phrases!
-But first, a practice sentence.
-1. Being America’s national bird, the Bald Eagle has little natural predators like the Great Horned Owl, and their population dwindling to almost nothing up to the point of DDT being banned.
-Being America’s national bird, the Bald Eagle […]
+Friends, Romans, countrymen: It is time to learn about appositive phrases!
+But first, a practice sentence: 1.
+Being America’s national bird, the Bald Eagle has little natural predators like the Great Horned Owl, and their population dwindling to almost nothing up to the point of DDT being banned.
+(A) Being America’s national bird, the Bald […]

 “I don’t know if you will find this post helpful” Do you spot the error in the preceding sentence?
 This error is common in casual spoken English, but it will cost you on the GMAT Sentence Correction.
 In that sentence, the word “if” is incorrect: it should be replaced by the word “whether.”
 When […]